BrettCawley/brettcawley.github.io/_posts/2018-9-03-How-to-Write-a-CSharp-gRPC-Client-for-the-Lightning-Network-Daemon.md

-In this turorial we are going to explore the 'lnd' grpc interface.
+In this tutorial we are going to explore the `lnd` grpc interface.

-We've created our own in the previous tutorial [here](/Generate-a-CSharp-gRPC-Interface-for-lnd/), but you also search [nuget](https://www.nuget.org/packages?q=lnrpc) for existing libraries.
+We've created our own in the previous tutorial [here](/Generate-a-CSharp-gRPC-Interface-for-lnd/), but you can also search [nuget](https://www.nuget.org/packages?q=lnrpc) for existing libraries.